 Windows 11 and 10 PCs let you customize the experience by changing the system color scheme and showing accent colors in Start, taskbar, title bars, borders, etc. Although it’s a valuable feature, you might want to stop users from changing the Colors settings.
-For example, you are working on a company that wants to maintain the same look and feel across all devices.
+For example, you are working for a company that wants to maintain the same look and feel across all devices.
 Or, you share your personal computer with other people, and you prefer to set a particular color and set restrictions so that no one can change it.

 Whatever the reason may be, Windows 11 and 10 allow you to prevent users from changing the color appearance of the desktop.
 You can either use Group Policy or Registry Editor.
 Both will serve the same purpose.